welshe/PeachScaling/README.md

 A macOS port of Lossless Scaling technology, bringing advanced upscaling and frame generation to any application running on your Mac.

+[ITS STILL IN ACTIVE DEVELOPMENT, IT MIGHT BE FULLY BROKEN AND OR WORKING AT THE TIME YOU DOWNLOAD.]

 ![macOS](https://img.shields.io/badge/macOS-15.0+-blue)
 ![Swift](https://img.shields.io/badge/Swift-5.9+-orange)
 ![Metal](https://img.shields.io/badge/Metal-3.0+-red)